Home Articles The Future of Designing Home

 In an age where individualism is celebrated, homes will be the ultimate canvas for personal expression.

 • Modular Design: The future home will be adaptable.
 Rather than a fixed layout, modular homes can evolve with the needs of their inhabitants – converting an office into a nursery or merging two small rooms into a bigger one.
+This flexibility is a cornerstone of future house design, as explored in many modular architecture projects.

 • Emphasis on Mental Wellbeing: The future of home design will prioritize spaces that cater to our mental health, such as meditation corners, indoor gardens, or dedicated hobby rooms.
+You should consider adding an ADU to your property that provides you with the space you’d need to unwind, focus, or engage in activities that promote well-being.
+A thoughtfully designed ADU can serve as a personal retreat, offering a peaceful escape from the demands of daily life while enhancing the overall functionality of your home.

 • Local Cultural Influences: A resurgence in appreciating local art and traditions will mean homes that reflect the unique cultural nuances of the region they’re in, celebrating diversity and heritage.